 Safety glasses are protective eyewear that meet the requirements of the Occupational Safety and Health Administration (OSHA) and the American National Standards Institute (ANSI).
-OSHA enforces the occupational health and safety standards while ANSI specifies manufacturing standards for protective eyewear.
-Note that advances in technology allow for safety glasses that are more comfortable and attractive than before, while meeting current requirements.
+OSHA enforces the occupational health and safety standards.
+ANSI gives manufacturing standards for protective eyewear.
+Note that advances in technology allow for safety glasses that are more comfortable and attractive than before.
+But they still meet current requirements.

-Lenses: Safety glasses that meet ANSI standards have glass or polycarbonate lenses.
-They are stronger than street-wear lenses, are more impact-resistant, and come in prescription and nonprescription (plano) forms.
+- Lenses: Safety glasses that meet ANSI standards have glass or polycarbonate lenses.
+They are stronger than street-wear lenses.
+They are also more impact-resistant.
+They come in prescription and nonprescription (plano) forms.

-Like any other piece of equipment, safety glasses need maintenance.
+Like any other piece of equipment, safety glasses need to be maintained.
 Learn how to clean and store, and when to replace, your safety glasses.